MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 ---
 title: HoloLens 2 release notes
-description: Learn about updates in each new HoloLens 2 release.
+description: Stay up to date with all the updates in each new HoloLens 2 release.
 author: scooley
 ms.author: scooley
 manager: laurawi